-Based on ExteNet's analysis of alternative sites, the currently proposed Node 07132B is the least intrusive location from which to fill the surrounding significant wireless coverage gaps.
+intrusive location from which to fill the surrounding significant wireless coverage gaps.
+Based on ExteNet's analysis of alternative sites, the currently proposed Node 07144A is the least

-ExteNet Systems CA, LLC • Proposed DAS Node (Site No. 07132B) 2040 Telegraph Avenue • Oakland, California
+ExteNet Systems CA, LLC • Proposed DAS Node (Site No. 07144A) 959 Twelfth Street • Oakland, California